Quick summary

-A criminal warrant is one of the branches of criminal proceedings and is a type of decision made by a single judge.
-It is an abbreviated written procedure without the need for a main trial and therefore without evidence and the parties’ participation.
+A criminal order is a type of order that is made by a single judge.
+It is a summary written proceeding without the need for a main trial and therefore without evidence and participation by the parties.
 Its purpose is to resolve cases that are not too complex or serious quickly and efficiently.
 However, several conditions must be met in order for a criminal order to be made.

 Are you solving a similar problem?